Photo courtesy of Granger and Co.

 26 Grains2 Neal's Yard, Covent Garden

-It can be surprisingly hard to find a healthy breakfast or lunch to-go in London, which is why places like 26 Grains are a godsend.
-The concept is pretty simple—choose a grain (of which there are 26, duh), a few spices, and a couple of toppings and you are good to go.
-Plus, you sit for a meal at their communal table, which is a lovely experience, complete with beautiful, handmade ceramic dishes.
+It can be surprisingly hard to find a healthy breakfast or lunch to go in London, which is why places like 26 Grains are a godsend.
+The concept is pretty simple—choose a grain (of which there are twenty-six, duh), a few spices, and a couple of toppings, and you are good to go.
+Plus, you sit for a meal at the communal table, which is a lovely experience, complete with beautiful, handmade ceramic dishes.
 At breakfast, you'll find porridge and bircher muesli and at lunch, it's more like quinoa, rice, and the like.
 Don't miss the turmeric almond milk latte.

 The Detox Kitchen10 Mortimer St., Fitzrovia | +44.20.7498.6417

 The Detox Kitchen is quite simply the OG (and best) health food and detox delivery service in London.
 Its first deli on Kingly Street yielded a whole new troop of beetroot brownie and spiralized zucchini salad devotees.
 Now its enlightened founder Lily Simpson is moving on to bigger and better things, with a big new flagship in a fancy new development in Fitzrovia.
 The new Detox Kitchen melds food and exercise classes into a healthy lifestyle emporium.
 It's the full package with amazing, überhealthy, raw, and delicious salads and treats, alongside exercise classes with some of the city's best teachers.

 Farm Girl Café59a Portobello Rd., Notting Hill | +44.20.7536.2108